Evaluating star formation rates at z = 5: Inferred SFRs

 \subsection{H$\alpha$ SFR}

 In Fig. \ref{fig:sfr-halpha}, the Balmer-corrected H$\alpha$ SFRs as a function of SFR$_{\rm 10 \, Myr}$ are shown for a face-on configuration of \textsc{NewHorizon} and \textsc{NewCluster} simulated galaxies.
-The \citet{reddy2022} conversion (Eq. \ref{eq:halpha-reddy22}) reproduces SFR$_{\rm 10 \, Myr}$ with a slope of ($0.83 \pm 0.05$) and an insignificant offset of 0.005 dex.
+A power-law fit to the simulation data using the \citet{reddy2022} conversion (Eq. \ref{eq:halpha-reddy22}) yields a slope of ($0.83 \pm 0.05$) and an insignificant offset of 0.005 dex.
 This means, we overestimate SFRs with intrinsic $\rm SFR_{10 \, Myr}$ below $5 \, M_\odot \, \rm yr^{-1}$ and overestimate larger values up to a factor of $\sim 1.5$.
 In contrast, the \citet{murphy2011} conversion (Eq. \ref{eq:halpha-murphy11}) yields the same slope, however, SFRs are systematically overestimated of $\rm SFR_{10 \, Myr} < 300 \, M_\odot \, \rm yr^{-1}$ with an offset of 0.4 dex.
 Based on these results, we adopt the \citet{reddy2022} conversion for the rest of the study, for which we find a scatter of 0.37 dex.

+In Fig. \ref{fig:sfr-halpha-edgeon}, we inspect the effect of inclination on the derived SFRs since geometrical configurations have a direct effect on attenuation especially at shorter wavelengths.
+For an edge-on configuration, we find that the inferred SFRs reproduce SFR$_{\rm 10 \, Myr}$ similar to the face-on configuration with a slope of ($0.83 \pm 0.06$) and a small offset of -0.02 dex.
+However, we find an increase in scatter up to 0.41 dex due to an increase in column densities along the line of sight.
+The scatter varies between different inclinations, reaching $\sim 0.5$ dex for an inclination of $60\degree$ (see Fig. \ref{fig:sfr-tracers} for effect of different inclinations).
+We note that H$\alpha$ is detected in most sources across inclinations, while H$\beta$ detections vary across inclinations, thus varying the number of sources for which we estimate a SFR, and might slightly vary the scatter.

 A clear difference is observed between the two simulations: \textsc{NewHorizon} sources exhibit a lower scatter of $\sim 0.2$ dex, while \textsc{NewCluster} ones show a broader distribution with a scatter of $\sim 0.5$ dex and a small number of outliers.
-This trend continues to hold at different inclinations (see Fig. \ref{fig:sfr-tracers}), however the scatter generally increases due to an increase in column densities along the line of sight.
-We note that H$\alpha$ is detected in most sources across inclinations, while H$\beta$ detections vary across inclinations, thus varying the number of sources for which we estimate an SFR, and might slightly vary the scatter.
+This trend continues to hold at different inclinations (see Fig. \ref{fig:sfr-halpha-edgeon} and \ref{fig:sfr-tracers}).
+We have inspected the line profiles and spectral fits of the \textsc{NewCluster} sources contributing to the larger scatter seen (i.e., those with residuals $> 0.7$ dex), and do not find any failure originating from the methodology of spectral fitting.
+These differences can originate from several reasons. \textsc{NewCluster} galaxies are generally more massive and with higher gas masses as compared to \textsc{NewHorizon} ones, leading to higher dust masses at a fixed DTM (see Eq. \ref{eq:dust-mass-skirt}), and larger dust optical depths.
+Comparison of lower-mass \textsc{NewCluster} galaxies with \textsc{NewHorizon} counterparts reveals similar behavior, suggesting that the scatter is primarily driven by underlying physical processes rather than simulation-specific conditions.